 - Feel stress and depressed

 People experience depression every day.
-Stress is the pressure that can be felt emotionally as well as physically.
-Children who had toxic parents become anxious in similar situations they have encountered in their childhood and thus it may lead to an emotional breakdown.
-Anxiety attacks can be lethal and are not good in social situations, not only for the embarrassment but it often counted as a weakness and people do not trust you to partner them in critical situations.
+Stress is a pressure that can be felt emotionally and physically.
+Children who had toxic parents become anxious in similar situations they have encountered in their childhood.
+And these stressful situations may lead to emotional breakdowns.
+Anxiety attacks can be lethal and are not good in social situations.
+Mental health disorders like Anxiety need to be addressed immediately.

 - Develop phobias

-For example – a child watching their parents fight and getting physical with it every day, may bring phobias to him or her throughout life.
+For example – A child watching their parents fight and getting physical with each other every day, may bring phobias with him or her throughout their life.
 They start perceiving pain and anxieties in different forms and start to lose their emotional capability and understand it as usual behavior.

 A certain amount of fear gets settled in their mind regarding things and elements around them, it can be water, fire or even staircases!
 Such phobias are usually formed in childhood indicating their bad relationships, an incident, or family episode.

-Due to constant fights and scenes, they go through in house and try to become silent and do not express themselves to their parents, and soon this becomes their go-to behavior in social situations and thus are unable to manage and carry themselves in school, colleges and at work.
+Due to the constant fights and scenes they go through at home.
+They may try to become silent an non-expressive about themselves to their parents, soon this becomes their go-to behavior in social situations.
+And eventually are unable to manage and carry themselves in school, colleges and at work.

 No matter how bad your experiences are with them, or how much your adulthood is under the influence of their toxicity, always remember that only you can change it.